Chlamydia Testing

 FAQs

 If you think you have been exposed to chlamydia you should book an appointment to have a chlamydia test.
-If you are asymptomatic, this will be with a nurse.
-If you are displaying symptoms this needs to be with a doctor who can access your symptoms and recommend treatment.
+If you are asymptomatic, this will be with a nurse, and it would be best to wait at least 14 days after the last exposure before being tested.
+If you are displaying symptoms this needs to be with a doctor who can assess your symptoms and recommend treatment.
 It is also important that you abstain from sexual contact with anybody else until you have been tested and treated.

 Yes.
 Chlamydia can be effectively treated with a course of antibiotics.

 Yes.
-It’s completely fine and normal to get tested for chlamydia at any point during your menstrual cycle and will not affect the results in any way.
+It’s completely fine and normal to get tested for chlamydia at any point during your menstrual cycle, and having your period will not affect the results in any way.

-There are several overlaps in symptoms of UTIs and chlamydia which is why it is crucial to book an appointment with the GP who can carry out a chlamydia and UTI test in order to properly diagnose you and provide you with the appropriate treatment.
+Symptoms of UTIs and chlamydia can easily overlap, which is why it is important to book an appointment with a GP who can test for both chlamydia and UTI, in order to establish a proper diagnosis and provide you with the appropriate treatment.

 Yes.
 Even if you have previously tested positive and have been successfully treated, you can catch chlamydia again.
 It is, therefore, important to always use a condom during sexual activity to protect yourself from becoming infected, as well as getting regular tests.